 - Turbinado sugar

 - Preheat your oven to 350° F and defrost two store bought or hand made pie crusts on your counter for 15 minutes.
 You can make this pie in the store bought pan but if you want to bake it in your own pan then remove both store bought crusts from the tins and combine them together.
 You will need both for the bottom crust.
 (Save scraps for decorations).
 If using homemade you need one for the bottom and one for decorations.

 - Roll the crust out onto a floured surface and place in your pie pan.
 Trim the edges, and place the scraps in the fridge to save for decorations.
-You can now either blind bake your crust or choose to make the filling and bake it together.

-- To make the filling, add the cranberries, orange zest, and brown sugar into a a medium sized pot over medium high heat and stir.
+- To make the filling, add the 12 oz cranberries, 2 tsp orange zest, and 1/2 cup brown sugar into a a medium sized pot over medium high heat and stir.
 In a small cup add the 2 tbsp orange juice and 1 tbsp cornstarch and mix well until the cornstarch dissolves completely and the mixture has a cloudy look to it.
 Add to the cranberry mixture.
 Bring the cranberries to a boil for 1 minute then lower to a simmer and cook until the cranberries release their juices, about 5-7 minutes.
 You can mash them up or leave them more plump.
+Cool.

 - Pour the filling into the pie crust.
 Decorate with the extra scraps of dough (see post for ideas).
 Brush the dough decorations and edges of pie with the beaten egg and sprinkle with turbinado sugar.
 Bake 20-25 minutes on lowest oven rack.